GPT-5.1 Prompting Update: What to Change in Your System Prompts in Late 2025

 Do This If You Previously Wrote for GPT-5

-- Audit implicit assumptions: If you relied on GPT-5 "guessing" constraints or tone, make them explicit.
+- Write the rules down: If you relied on GPT-5 to guess constraints or tone, spell them out.

-- Test with small edits: Change one thing at a time; compare outputs side-by-side.
+- Test with small edits: Change one thing at a time and compare outputs.
+If you want a bigger workflow, see prompt testing and versioning.

 Performance Notes